 When you first start an online business you will likely come across thousands upon thousands of articles telling you what you should be doing, where you should be focusing your efforts and after a while, it can become exhausting.

 And while there’s nothing wrong with trying different strategies and tactics (it’s the only way to find out what works for you and what doesn’t), you also need to be open to the idea that you don’t necessarily need to be doing them all.

-Around October of 2018, I started feeling burnt-out from running an online business.
+Around October of 2018, I started feeling burnt-out from running my blog.
 I took a step back and asked myself what the problem was, and how I could fix it.

 Usually, when I come across a problem, I fix it by trying something new.
 For example, when I noticed my Facebook page wasn’t growing, I tried out doing Facebook live.

 At this point, however, I felt like my email list growth was stagnant, my page views weren’t increasing, yet, I was spending more time creating content, more time doing Instagram and Facebook lives and more time on social media than I wanted to be.

 Yet nothing was moving!
 And then, I made some drastic changes.

 In 2018, I had a total of 183,115 pageviews.

 At the end of 2019 after a year of implementing my changes, I had totaled 624,796 pageviews.

 That’s an increase of over 200%.